parasew/instiki/README.md

 ### Any other System

-- get Ruby for your System, compile if nessesary: http://ruby-lang.org
+- get Ruby for your System, compile if necessary: http://ruby-lang.org
 - Depending on the version of Rubygems that came with your Ruby, you may need to

     sudo gem update --system